Alglucerase Side Effects

 - swelling at place of injection

-Not all side effects for alglucerase may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of alglucerase may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about alglucerase